 Because my skin-off preparation is a form of open skinning, you will need some sort of curved blade to cut the connective tissue that holds the hide to the muscle/fat layer under the skin.
-I have decided to use exacto blades as my curved blades.
+On the instructions I will refer to this blade as your curved blade.
+Some people here prefer to use disposable scalpels for their curved blade.
+I have chosen to use exacto blades for mu curved blades.

 Exacto blades come in a verity of standardized sizes and shapes.
 Pictured above I have labeled the #23 #22 and #10 blades.
 All three are curved blades that will work.
 The #22 and #23 are larger blades that require a larger #2 handle, while the #10 uses a more common smaller #1 handle.
 I feel that the larger size works best for skinning.
 I prefer the #23 because it is sharp on both sides and allows me to work in tight spaces.
 The #23 is harder to find than the more common #22 and #10.
 It must usually be mail ordered and usually cost 8-20 USD for a 5 pack including shipping.
 Because of the rarity and cost I will remember to clean these blades first.
 I also avoid cutting against bone.
 I also have a strop (straight razor sharpening leather) that I can use to keep it at peak sharpness.